ETS-BodyModeling/ImplicitParametricAvatar/README.md

  Extract the downloaded ZIP file (if applicable) to your local directory.
 For instance, place the contents into a folder named `data` in the project root directory:

- 5. Download the required .npz files (for both male and female models) from the official SMPL-X website, place the contents into a folder named `models/smplx` in the project root directory

- 6. To run the reconstruction and texture extraction pipeline, execute the following command
+2. To run the reconstruction and texture extraction pipeline, execute the following command

    ```bash
    python main_optim.py
    ```

- 7. To render a frontal view of the reconstructed 3D model, use the following script:
+3. To render a frontal view of the reconstructed 3D model, use the following script:

    ```bash
    python main_render.py
    ```

-8. To generate statistics about the input images and reconstructed meshes, use the following command:
+4. To generate statistics about the input images and reconstructed meshes, use the following command:
    ```bash
    python main_stats.py
    ```
-9. To Generate Animations from Reconstructed Meshes
+5. To Generate Animations from Reconstructed Meshes

    ```bash
    python main_animation.py